 Although the agricultural systems we reviewed differed in physical resources, climate, and political persuasion, producers followed the same principles to further their goals.
 They all placed high values on continuity, preserving their natural resources, and contributing to their families and communities.
 If one principle was preeminent, it was to ensure future generations the ability to maintain the same life style.
 Second was the commitment to contribute to their communities.
 These internal social values are important in developing sustainable production systems, and vibrant rural communities.
 Reconnecting the consumption and production cycles of agriculture is critical to transition agroecosystems towards sustainability.
-By identifying the responsiveness of current production systems to forces that are shaping agriculture.
+By identifying the responsiveness of current production systems to forces that are shaping agriculture, we have identified successful strategies that will be useful for addressing future challenges to agriculture.
 New management systems can also be developed that are flexible enough to respond to changing societal demands, and are environmentally and economically sustainable.